From Debate Stage, Trump Declines To Denounce White Supremacy

 TRUMP: Antifa is a dangerous, radical group, and you ought to be careful with them.
 They'll overthrow you.

 The federal government has deemed white supremacist terrorism among the most serious threats facing the nation.
-In testimony this month to the House Homeland Security Committee, FBI Director Christopher Wray said the majority of domestic terrorism threats and violence comes from "racially motivated violent extremism," mostly from people who subscribe to white supremacist ideologies.
+In testimony this month to the House Homeland Security Committee, FBI Director Christopher Wray said the majority of domestic terrorism threats and violence come from "racially motivated violent extremism," mostly from people who subscribe to white supremacist ideologies.

 Contradicting Trump's characterization, Wray described antifa as an ideology or movement rather than an organized group and said the FBI was investigating some cases involving people who self-identify with antifa.
 But he said the protest-related violence doesn't appear to be organized or connected to one group.
 Protests for racial justice have at times turned violent but have largely been peaceful.

-Quickly, as noted by Alex Kaplan of Media Matters, internet users created memes that appeared to marry support for the Proud Boys with Trump's remarks.
+Quickly, as noted by Alex Kaplan of Media Matters, Internet users created memes that appeared to marry support for the Proud Boys with Trump's remarks.

 The Proud Boys on Telegram have now posted an image with its logo and Trump's remark. https://t.co/xSySGrohcm pic.twitter.com/UAJFsKCsbX— Alex Kaplan (@AlKapDC) September 30, 2020